Db2-DTE-POC/wxddemo/docs/wxd-vmware.md

 Download the `watsonxdata.ova` file onto your local machine and then use the import function of VMware or VirtualBox to register it with the system.

-**Note**:  this virtual machine was created using X64 (Intel) hardware so this may not work in an OSX environment using M1/M2 chips.
+**Note**: This virtual machine was created using X64 (Intel) hardware, so this will not work in an OSX environment using M1/M2 chips.
 Once the machine is imported you can delete the OVA file.

 Before starting the machine, you may want to adjust the hardware requirements.